orbitsdev/lucyapp/WORKFLOW.md

                                                                      +----------------+
 ```

-## 14. Application Architecture Overview
+## 16. Application Architecture Overview

-The GAMBLE Mobile App follows a clean architecture pattern with the following components:
+The LuckyBet Mobile App follows a clean architecture pattern with the following components:

 1. **UI Layer**: Flutter widgets and screens
 2. **Controllers**: GetX controllers for business logic and state management